 - Carefully fold the leaves over the stuffing and tie the strings to form neat little parcels.

 - Cover with boiling water and simmer for about an hour.

 Note: Mine were delicious, but I sort of steamed them for 45 minutes or so.
 The local experts look as if they have been boiled for longer.
 You can choose!

 Serve Hot or Cold

-I made mine later in the evening and so the photos haven't turned out very sharp.
-I'll have an opportunity to retake them fairly soon though as my 13 year old son wanted them again straight away!
+I made mine later in the evening, so the photos didn't turned out very sharp.
+I'll have an opportunity to retake them fairly soon though, as my 13-year-old son wanted them again straight away!
 How is that for success?

 Vegetarian Stuffed Cabbage Options